Jake Nerwinski: Professional

 On January 13, 2017, Nerwinski was selected 7th overall in the 2017 MLS SuperDraft by Vancouver Whitecaps FC.
 He signed with the club on February 9, 2017.

-Nerwinski made his professional debut on February 22, 2017 in a 1–1 draw with New York Red Bulls in the CONCACAF Champions League.
+Nerwinski made his professional debut on February 22, 2017, in a 1–1 draw with the New York Red Bulls in the CONCACAF Champions League.

 Following the 2022 season, Nerwinski's contract option was declined by Vancouver.

-Nerwinski signed a two-year deal with St. Louis City on November 28, 2022, joining the club in their inaugural season in MLS in 2023.
+Nerwinski signed a two-year deal with St. Louis City SC on November 28, 2022, joining the club in their inaugural season in MLS in 2023.
+Nerwinski left St.Louis in October 2024 after having his contract option declined by the club following the 2024 season.